 Console uses the namespace /aspera/console by default.
+Use this command to print the current namespace:

+asctl console:uri_namespace

+To set the namespace to, for example, /console, use the following command:

+asctl console:uri_namespace /console

-Use this command to print the current namespace: To set the namespace to, for example, /console, use the following command: When the namespace is updated, advise your client of the new URL.
+When the namespace is updated, advise your client of the new URL.
 For example, if your Console server's address is 10.0.0.10, use this URL: